If you are a tea lover

 Chinese have a long history of serving tea.
 From the general public to the privileged, tea is a part of everybody's daily life.

-Here are some pictures of my favorite Twelve Cups in the museum:
+Here are some pictures of my favorite Twelve Cups in the museum.

-Aren't they stunningly beautiful?
 After that, check out the HK Seal Stone Museum or enjoy some great Chinese authentic vegetarian food nearby.

 Learn more about the HK Museum of Tea Ware.